 I was invited to partake in the sauna night on the eve of my birthday.
 It was raining throughout the evening but the soft sprinkle of water added to the euphoria of the evening by awakening my senses through the scent of wet grass and the cool sensation of the raindrops hitting my warm skin after sitting in the sauna.
 As the evening went on there was enough dry wood to start a bonfire which was the perfect addition to the tranquil setting.

 Guests have a choice of organic body scrubs to use in order to open up their pores and have the most euphoric results from the sauna night.
 I chose the Balinese sea salt and Javanese volcanic clay scrub which was enhanced with lemongrass and mint essential oils.
 The mixture was very intense in the sauna but made my skin ultra smooth.
 This particular combination of ingredients exfoliates while energizing and firming the skin.
 Other scrubs include a coconut sugar and wild cinnamon, coffee and coconut milk, and oats with lavender.
-Each are made with organic matter and extra toxins while nurturing the skin.
+Each is made with organic matter and extra toxins while nurturing the skin.

 Once the scrub had been applied I enter the silent sauna and sunk into complete bliss.
 The sauna is infused with a precise mix of herbs meant to further aid the body in detox.
 After sweating out a dose of toxins I rinsed off in the outdoor bamboo shower streaming with refreshingly cool water.
 It’s crucial to shower before entering the saltwater pool as no chemicals like chlorine is used.
 It can be a bit dizzying to sit in the heat for extended periods of time so be sure to drink plenty of the provided herbal tea and pick up a refreshment at the vegan Dragonfly Café.